jmamma/MegaCommand_Design/README.md

 ## Description:

-The MegaCommand is an open-source Arduino Mega MIDI shield that is designed to run the MCL firmware for the Elektron Machinedrum.
+The MegaCommand is an open-source Arduino Mega MIDI shield that is designed to run the MCL firmware for use with the Elektron Machinedrum.

 The printed cicuit board is a through-hole design (no SMD soldering skills required).